coatyio/coaty-website/README.md

 jekyll build
 ```

-To deploy the generated website to Github, simply push the git project
+To deploy the generated website to GitHub, simply push the git project
 to the remote repository at `https://github.com/coatyio/coaty-website` on the
 `master` branch.
 Then, the GitHub Pages website will be updated automatically
 from the `docs` folder.